JvanKatwijk/SDRunoPlugin_drm/README.md

 The picture shows  a reasonable signal on 9760 KHz, a transmission of the Radio Rumenia International, in Mode B, with a spectrum of 10 KHz.
+The waterfall clearly shows the effect of fading on the signal, the signal can be decoded however.

+The picture shows that the receiver is tuned to 9760 KHz, that the samplerate is already reduced to 62.5 KHz (the decoder will do the further filtering an reduction to 12 KHz).

 The DRM plugin is an EXPERIMENTAL decoder, developed for the SDRuno framework: it will attempt